DocuWriter-ai/n8n-nodes-docuwriter-ai/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit issues and pull requests.

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests
-5. Submit a pull request
+4. Submit a pull request

 ## License